-You have no dependants. Α ■ You have a dependent child (your child or a sibling who is dependent on you for economic support), or you paid for a dependent-child-only policy. В You were covered as a dependent child on a private health insurance policy.
+You have no dependants. Α You have a dependent child (your child or a sibling who is dependent on you for economic support), or you paid for a dependent-child-only policy. В You were covered as a dependent child on a private health insurance policy.
 F

 Print the code letter in the Tax claim code box on your tax return.
-If you have more than one line of information to transfer from your statement to your tax return that relate to the same membership number, print the same Tax claim code in each line.
+If you have more than one line of information to transfer from your statement to your tax return that relate to the same membership number, print the same code letter in the Tax claim code box in each line.